RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 (Insert figure 5 here)

 Also, we can rerun this regression in python and use plotly create an interactive 3d plot of the plane fit to the data.
-Code is shown in Appendix A.
+Code is shown in Appendix B.

 [View 3D Plot](/3d_plot.html)